Oghma-Infinium/Apostasy/README.md

  - `MINOR`: Any release with a number change here will be considered a minor update, these updates will usually not be save safe, unless otherwise specified.
  - `PATCH`: Any release with a number change here will be considered a patch, these updates should be save safe and will be used primarily for bugfixes.
  - In some rare cases you may see a fourth slot be used, which I will refer to as `HOTFIX`.
 These list "updates" will be used if the list needs to be recompiled for any reason.
 There will be no changes in these "updates" as they are purely for maintenance.
-Before updating, please check the [changelog](https://github.com/Oghma-Infinium/Apostasy/blob/main/CHANGELOG.md) and back up your saves.
-You may need to start a new game after certain updates.
 Updating is like installing the list.
 Simply make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating.
-To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with **[NoDelete]**.
+To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with `[NoDelete]`.

 >[!IMPORTANT]
->Please make sure you back up your saves if you plan on continuing a playthrough across a **save safe** update.
+>Saves can be continued across **Save-Safe** updates.
+Updates will be indicated whether or not they are **Save-Safe** on the [Changelog](https://github.com/Oghma-Infinium/Apostasy/blob/main/CHANGELOG.md).
+It is suggested that you backup your saves before updating if you plan on continuing them.

 >[!TIP]
->Please make sure to back up your RaceMenu Presets when updating.
-You can place them in the `[NoDelete] RaceMenu Presets` mod under the `Stock List [NoDelete]'s` Seperator of MO2.
+>RaceMenu presets can be placed in the `[NoDelete] RaceMenu Presets` mod under the `Stock List [NoDelete]'s` Seperator of MO2 if you want to ensure they are saved after an update.

 ## Removing the Modlist
 Simply delete the folder.
 Congratulations, you have uninstalled Apostasy.